Journal of Financial Economics

 It’s what you say and what you buy: A holistic evaluation of the corporate credit facilities31

-The dynamics of concealment31
+The rate of communication31

 The Wall Street stampede: Exit as governance with interacting blockholders30